runconis/landing-page/README.md

 # A landing page

-This project is made with HTML, CSS and Flexbox.\
+This project is made with HTML and CSS (Flexbox).\
 It is the second project from The Odin Project.\
 \
 Images are from Pixabay.